codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="30%"
 %}

-  * Application type
-    Applications and ApplicationSet

-  * Health filters
-    The built-in Argo CD set of health filters.
-    For detailed information, see the official documentation on [Health sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/).

-  * Labels
-    The K8s labels defined for the applications.

-    To see the available labels, select **Add**, and then select the required label and one or more values.
-    > To filter by the labels, select **Add** and then **Apply**.

-    For detailed information, see the official documentation on [Labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/){:target="\_blank"}.

 **'Favorite' applications**

-Mark applications as favorites to view them with a click.
+Mark applications as favorites, and view them with a click.
 * Select the {::nomarkdown}<img src="../../../images/icons/icon-mark-favorite.png?display=inline-block">{:/} to the left of the application name to mark it as a favorite.
 * To view only favorites, on the filters bar, select {::nomarkdown}<img src="../../../images/icons/icon-fav-starred.png?display=inline-block">{:/}.